-For you, this might look different.
-Does your husband have a flexible work schedule?
+- Does your husband have a flexible work schedule?
 Can he be home with your younger children while you get focused time with your school-aged kids?

 Think outside the box.
 Embrace homeschooling as a lifestyle, and don’t be confined to the set hours of traditional school.